The name of the Organisation Sensing Friends

 6.4 Working Meetings

 Working meetings are open to working committee members.
-If necessary Officers and outside consultancy may attend.
-These meetings will be made as and when needed by the working committee members.
+If necessary Trustees and outside consultancy may also attend.
+These meetings will be made as and when needed by the committee members.

 6.4 Committee Meetings

-Committee meetings may be called by the Chair or Secretary.
+Committee meetings may be called by the Chair.
 Committee members must receive notice of meetings at least 7 days before the meeting.

-The quorum for Committee meetings is at least 3 Committee members.
+The quorum for Committee meetings is at least 2 trustee and 2 Committee members.

 7. Rules of Procedure for meetings